opendr-eu/opendr/docs/reference/lightweight-open-pose.md

 - **backbone**: *{'mobilenet, 'mobilenetv2', 'shufflenet'}, default='mobilenet'*
     Specifies the backbone architecture.
 - **lr_schedule**: *str, default=' '*
   Specifies the learning rate scheduler.
+Please provide a function that is expected to receive as a sole argument the used optimizer.
 - **temp_path**: *str, default='temp'*
   Specifies a path where the algorithm looks for pretrained backbone weights, the checkpoints are saved along with the logging files.
 Moreover the JSON file that contains the evaluation detections is saved here.
 - **checkpoint_after_iter**: *int, default=5000*